CreworkTeam/b2b-website/src/content/blogs/How to Validate Your Startup Idea Before Spending Money.md

 AI enhances productivity but does not replace strategic roles.

 ---
-If you want help validating your idea properly before investing in development, explore our **[MVP Development Services Page](/blog/decoding-mvp-and-how-to-build-it)** to see how we help founders reduce risk early.
+If you are stuck deciding how much time it will take to your MVP

+We help founders evaluate their MVP honestly and choose the fastest path forward

+Book a call with us here → https://calendly.com/creworklabs/30mins